jmadinlab/jmadinlab.github.io/designs.md

   </div>
 </div>

 After about 18 months, our ceramic modules tend to look like the pictures below.
-You can see the modules with our designs have many more corals than the control modules that are smooth.
+You can see the modules with our designs have many more corals than **control** modules that are smooth and mostly have algae growing on them.

 <div class="row">
   <div class="column">